Academic WarningPage address: https://www.mnsu.edu/newstudent/advising/warningfaq.html

 For help calculating your MSU GPA and cumulative completion rate, click here.

 - The first time a student does not meet University academic standards, (s)he will be placed on academic warning.
-Students on warning need to meet University academic standards by the end of their warning term.
-Students who do not meet these standards will be suspended if they do not meet University standards after their warning term.
+Students on warning need to meet University academic standards by the end of the warning term.
+Students who do not meet these standards will be suspended if they do not meet University standards after the warning term.

 - Students on warning who don't meet University standards after their warning term, but DO demonstrate significant progress can avoid suspension.
 Significant progress is defined as a 2.5 term GPA, and a 75% term credit completion rate.Students who achieve these standards will be placed on probation, and will be allowed to continue attending the University.